alakob/marine-microbiome/README.md

 # marine-microbiome

-An interactive dashboard builds upon the publication by Larkin et al., “High spatial resolution global ocean metagenomes from Bio-GO-SHIP repeat hydrography transects.”
+An interactive dashboard that builds upon the publication by Larkin et al., “High spatial resolution global ocean metagenomes from Bio-GO-SHIP repeat hydrography transects.”

 This dashboard address the question, **“who is where?”** To achieve this,